 The High School Voter Registration Project is a nationwide effort to encourage young people--especially young minorities--to register to vote.
-Leagues are working in key states to engage and empower young people to participate in our democracy in 2012 and for years to come.
+Leagues are working in key states to engage and empower young people to participate in our democracy.

 Research shows that it is possible to create long-term change by encouraging life-long civic participation from young people: 91 percent of registered voters under the age of 30 reported casting a ballot in 2008.
 However, Americans under the age of 30 remain severely underrepresented in the electorate, and the disparities in youth voting grow even wider when looking at African-Americans, Latinos, and those with no college experience.
 What’s more, many youth registration drives target college campuses, missing the 43 percent of Americans with no college experience.